mycelium-ethereum/perpetual-pools-contracts/README.md

 ### Deploy to Ethereum
 There is a built in deployment script for the contracts.
 It's intended to be used on a testnet (and was tested to work on kovan).
 The PoolFactory contract won't deploy to goerli due to the lower block gas limit (currently 8 million).
 It was tested against a fork of mainnet (12 million gas limit) during development.

+If you are deploying to kovan, and all the faucets are down, post a request here: https://forum.poa.network/c/kovan-testnet/faucet-requests/107 and you'll get some KETH in a day or two.

 To use the script, there are two options available.
 #### Pre-built commands
 Use the two prebuilt script commands: `npm run deploy:localhost:all` to deploy to a local hardhat node, or `npm run deploy:testnet:all` to deploy to the configured testnet (kovan)